Will-Smith11/sks/README.md

 to clean out the directory run `sks clean` the name of the deps are what the remapping names will be in foundry when you import them

+# NOTE
+This current version will automatically place all the default config features in your foundry.toml file it doesn't change any values except the remappings in which it will never override these